pattichis/GraphSpeeds2/README.md

 # ESTRELLA 7th grade lessons for exploring linear relationships using Python and digital videos
+The lessons below support the following standards: CCSS.Math.Content.7.RP.A.2.A,  7.RP.A.2.B,  and 7.RP.A.2.A.C.

 The repository includes interactive materials for exploring graphs, speeds, distances, tables, and linear relationships in Python.

 The code allows 7th-grade students to visualize relationships through tables, pictures, and video animations.